 Take in the peaceful tranquillity of the of the Onkaparinga River waterholes via the River Hike, which starts on the southern side of the gorge on Chapel Hill Road at the Gate 15 car park.

 The hike features spectacular views of the gorge and is an easy hike right down into the gorge.

 Once you drop down to the river bank, take a short walk upstream to see colourful ancient rock formations, big river red gums and peaceful waterholes full of aquatic life.

 Once you’ve finished exploring, head back up along the River Hike to return to the carpark.
 The River Hike is rated as a hard hike that will take about 2.5 hours to complete, so before you set off make sure you have enough time to return in daylight.

 If you’ve got time, why not stay the night at the peaceful Pink Gum Campground, which is set amongst pink gum and grey box woodland.

 The campground is very close to the River Hike – in fact, you can begin the hike from the campground.

 Outside of fire danger season you can have a campfire and toast marshmallows on the handy fire pits provided on each site.

 There’s lots of wildlife around the campground.
 Listen out for the lovely calls of the boobook owl during the night.

 Want some extra tips for your next visit?
-Find out what park ranger Steve Johnson recommends.
+Find out what District Ranger Steve Johnson recommends.